tadeaustria/satisfactory-calculator/README.md

 * Multiple products are not yet supported
 * Only one receipt per product can be selected, no mixture is possible
+* Fluids transport is using belts instead of pipes

-## Remarks
+## Acknowledgment

-This implementation is based on the [factorio-calculator](https://github.com/KirkMcDonald/kirkmcdonald.github.io) by KirkMcDonald.
+This implementation is based on the [factorio-calculator](https://github.com/KirkMcDonald/kirkmcdonald.github.io) by KirkMcDonald.<br>
+Receipts and icons are from [Satisfactory-Wiki](https://satisfactory.fandom.com/wiki/Satisfactory_Wiki).